 1939 What dreams does a nightclub men's room attendant dream?
 If that attendant is Bert Lahr, he's dreaming he's Louis XV and this must be Du Barry Was a Lady.
 Ethel Merman co-stars.
-Cole Porter supplies the music and lyrics to this book written by B.G.
+Cole Porter supplies the music and lyrics to the book written by B.G.
 DeSylva and Herbert Fields.

 1944 The timely A Bell for Adano rings in at the Cort Theatre.
 Fredric March stars as an American officer trying to help the defeated Italians rebuild their lives.
-Paul Osborn adapted John Hersey's Pulitzer Prize-winning novel.
+Paul Osborn adapts John Hersey's Pulitzer Prize-winning novel.

-1991 It is announced today that the Nederlanders have decided to sell the gorgeous Mark Hellinger Theatre to the Times Square Church, as it remains to this day.
+1991 It is announced that the Nederlanders have decided to sell the gorgeous Mark Hellinger Theatre to the Times Square Church, as it remains to this day.
 The Hellinger was the theatre where Julie Andrews and Rex Harrison starred in the original Broadway production of My Fair Lady in 1956.

 2009 Playwright David Mamet confronts the issue of racial prejudice in America with his drama Race, which opens on Broadway at the Ethel Barrymore Theatre.
-James Spader, David Alan Grier, Kerry Washington and Richard Thomas star in the play about a law firm with one white partner and one black partner who take the case of a white man charged with a sex crime against a black woman.
+James Spader, David Alan Grier, Kerry Washington, and Richard Thomas star in the play about a law firm with one white partner and one black partner who take the case of a white man charged with a sex crime against a black woman.

 2012 A revival of Golden Boy, Clifford Odets' 1937 drama about a young musician who takes a gamble on his own artistic dreams when he enters the boxing ring, opens at the Belasco Theatre.
 Directed by Bartlett Sher, it stars Seth Numrich in the central role of Joe Bonaparte.